dyarger/argo_clustering_cokriging/README.md

 # argo_clustering_cokriging

-This repository houses code for https://arxiv.org/abs/2211.04012, "A multivariate functional-data mixture model for spatio-temporal data: inference and cokriging; Moritz Korte-Stapff, Drew Yarger, Stilian Stoev, and Tailen Hsing.
+This repository houses code for https://arxiv.org/abs/2211.04012, "A multivariate functional-data mixture model for spatio-temporal data: inference and cokriging"; Moritz Korte-Stapff, Drew Yarger, Stilian Stoev, and Tailen Hsing.

 There are two main components of our code.
 The first is the code that implements our methodology in a package, based on the folder "fstmr."
 Each file contains the relevant code for different parts of the methodology.
 There are three classes: one_var (for univariate data), mult_var_ind (for multivariate data with spatial independence), and mult_var_spat (our main methodology).
 The second part of the code is in paper/code, which contains the code for the data analysis, simulations, images, and processing results that are described in the paper.